Normalizing Flows are Capable Generative Models

 Figure 2: Model architecture of TarFlow.

-April 30, 2026research area Computer Vision, research area Methods and Algorithmsconference CVPR
+May 6, 2026research area Computer Vision, research area Methods and Algorithmsconference ICML

 STARFlow: Scaling Latent Normalizing Flows for High-resolution Image Synthesis